tobynetizen/rbx-rconsole/README.md

 ![rconsole](rconsole.png)<br />
 <br />
 RCONSOLE is a console based exploit for ROBLOX that only has one implemented function: printing to the developer console. <br />
-All credits for methods used in this source that are not mine goes to their rightful owners. <br />
+All credits for methods used in this repository that are not mine goes to their rightful owners. <br />
 This repository is for educational purposes only. <br />

 ## License